 It can take several months before you achieve complete pain relief and maximum function.
 This will be helped by completing your physiotherapy exercises and attending appointments.
-To maximise the potential recovery can take 18 months to 2 years following surgery.
+To maximum potential of recovery can take 18 months to two years following surgery.

 Progression to activities of daily living and leisure activities will depend on when you are able to move your operated arm.
-Generally, you are able to resume light lifiting e.g. a mug of tea, at three weeks following surgery, where as lifting of heavier items cannot resume till at least six months following surgery.
+Generally, you are able to resume light lifting e.g. a mug of tea at three weeks following surgery, where as lifting of heavier items cannot resume till at least 6 months following surgery.